Car Stuck in Snow: How Much Does a Tow Truck Cost?

 Heavy recovery: $200-500+

-Distance fees: $3-7 per mile beyond base range After hours: 25-50% surcharge nights/weekends/holidays Highway incidents: Often cost more due to traffic control needs
+Distance fees: $3-7 per mile beyond base range After hours: 25-50% surcharge nights, weekends, and holidays Highway incidents: Often cost more due to traffic control needs, and some states require law enforcement to authorize specific contracted tow companies on interstates, limiting your ability to shop around

 Stay Safe